 The certificate program targets applicants from a range of professional health care disciplines who endeavor to learn the applied content and skills of clinical and research ethics in order to accomplish their own individual goals.
 The program will perform all recruitment and retention efforts in accordance with MD Anderson Cancer Center Trainee & Alumni Affairs Department.

 - Bachelor Degree

 - Essay describing why you want to gain a Certificate in Clinical Ethics

 - All applicants are required to pay a $50 non refundable application fee.

 - If approved, there is a training fee in the amount of $7,000.00 for the program.
 Discounted trainee fees for MD Anderson workforce will be applied.
 Trainees will need pay the required fee in advance for the start date or make arrangement approved by the Program Director.

-- Checks must be made payable to MD Anderson Cancer Center and sent to Grace Abdulmassih, Program Manager, Clinical Ethics Certificate Program, Unit 1430, 1400 Pressler, Pickens Tower, 7th floor, FCT7.5090.
+- Checks must be made payable to MD Anderson Cancer Center and sent to Brittany Campbell, Program Coordinator, Clinical Ethics Certificate Program, Unit 1430, 1400 Pressler, Pickens Tower, 7th floor, FCT7.5096.

 Additional institutional requirements may be required including criminal background check and immunizations.
 Trainees with degrees from foreign schools will require a credentialing evaluation from institutionally approved agency.

 In addition to the academic requirements, each Trainee applying to the program must have the skills necessary to use a computer media player, document reader, Internet connection and audio speaker/headset.